 The PDP does not provide a certification at the end of the programme.
 It is a programme that aims to enhance your professional competence and capacity, via modular courses and projects, so that you can assume larger job roles in the pre-school sector.

-3. Can Mother Tongue Language teachers be nominated for the PDP (T)?
+3. Can Mother Tongue Language educators be nominated for the PDP (T)?

 5. How will the PDP (T) course schedules look like?